 While David Lean didn't always get along with everyone in his cast, he was very fond of William Holden.
 Lean found Holden to be extremely professional.
 He felt that Holden's considerable talent often went unnoticed, in part because the actor made everything look so effortless.

-David Lean was initially opposed to the idea of Alec Guinness playing Colonel Nicholson.
+David Lean was initially opposed to the idea of Alec Guinness playing Col. Nicholson.
 He felt that Guinness lacked the "size" that the role required.
-But Sam Spiegel was keen on hiring the actor.
-Spiegel invited Alec Guinness to dinner, hoping to entice him to take the part.
+However, Sam Spiegel was keen on hiring the actor.
+He invited Guinness to dinner, hoping to entice him to take the part.
 At the start of the meal, Guinness was emphatic that he would not play the role.
-By the end of the evening, the two men were discussing what sort of wig Guinness would wear.
+By the end of the evening, however, the two men were discussing what sort of wig Guinness would wear.
 Such were the persuasive powers of Sam Speigel.

 Fred Zinnemann was another choice to direct; Sam Spiegel very much wanted him to take the job, due to his box-office clout, but Zinneman didn't understand the novel and declined.
 Orson Welles was reportedly approached to co-star and direct, but Welles, too, dropped out after reading the script.
 William Wyler was considered but never formally approached.
 Ultimately, Spiegel explained the decision to hire David Lean as being "In absence of anybody else."